How many circuits determine an oriented matroid?: Introduction

 In Section~\ref{sec:gen-bound} we give general bounds by introducing the notion of {\em weak} and {\em connected covering} (Theorem~\ref{thm:generalbounds}).
 We present an upper bound for $\overline{s}(\Mm)$ (Theorem~\ref{thm:generalboundssbar}) and also study the problem of determining an oriented matroid within its reorientation class (Theorem~\ref{thm:1reclass}).

 Section~\ref{sec:uniform} is devoted to the study of uniform oriented matroids.
-After recalling the relationship with Design Theory we recover an earlier results given in ~\cite{For-98} in a more general framework (Theorem~\ref{prop:motiv}).
+After recalling the relationship with Design Theory we recover an earlier result given in~\cite{For-98} in a more general framework (Theorem~\ref{prop:motiv}).
 We provide exact values for $\widetilde{s}(U_{n-2,n})$ with $n\ge 3$ (Theorem~\ref{Th:unif}) as well as a general lower bound for $\widetilde{s}(U_{n-r,n})$ with $3\leq r\leq n-2$ (Theorem~\ref{Th:unif1}).
 We finally present the exact value of $\overline{s}(U_{r,n})$ with $1\leq r\leq n-1$ (Theorem~\ref{thm:s(n,r)})

-In Section~\ref{sec:regular} we focus our attention to regular matroids.
-We first notice that if $\Mm$ is regular then $\widetilde{s}(\Mm)=s(\Mm)$ and both equal to the size of the smallest {\em connected element covering} of $\Mm$.
-We then give a different bounds for the latter in the case when the matroid $\Mm$ is regular (Lemma \ref{lem:makeconnected}, Theorem \ref{thm:edgevertexbound}) and in particular when $\Mm$ is graphic (Proposition \ref{prop:makeconnectedbestpossible}, Corollary \ref{cor:2conn}).
+In Section~\ref{sec:regular} we turn our attention to regular matroids.
+We first notice that if $\Mm$ is regular then $\widetilde{s}(\Mm)=s(\Mm)$ and both equal the size of the smallest {\em connected element covering} of $\Mm$.
+We then give different bounds for the latter in the case when the matroid $\Mm$ is regular (Lemma \ref{lem:makeconnected}, Theorem \ref{thm:edgevertexbound}) and in particular when $\Mm$ is graphic (Proposition \ref{prop:makeconnectedbestpossible}, Corollary \ref{cor:2conn}).

 Finally, in Section~\ref{sec:graph} we calculate the values for the graphic and cographic matroids associated to complete graphs and hypercubes.
 More precisely, we calculate $\widetilde{s}(\Mm)$ and $s(\Mm)$ when $\Mm$ is either $\Mm(K_n), \Mm^*(K_n), \Mm(Q_n)$ or $\Mm^*(Q_n)$ where $K_n$ is the complete graph on $n$ vertices and $Q_n$ is the hypercube graph of dimension $n$} (Theorems~\ref{thm:Qn},~\ref{thm:Qn*},~\ref{thm:Kn} and~\ref{thm:Kn*}).
 These results show that some of our general bounds are tight.